mehran3b/CYT160-IoT-Security-Project/README.md

-# CYT160 Final Project – IoT Security Monitoring via MQTT
+# IoT Security Threat Detection using Raspberry Pi, Suricata, and ELK on AWS

-This repository contains Python scripts used in the CYT160 final project, which focuses on simulating and analyzing IoT MQTT traffic using a Raspberry Pi and an AWS-hosted security pipeline (Mosquitto, Suricata, Filebeat, Elasticsearch, Kibana).
+This repository contains Python scripts, which focuses on simulating and analyzing IoT MQTT traffic using a Raspberry Pi and an AWS-hosted security pipeline (Mosquitto, Suricata, Filebeat, Elasticsearch, Kibana).

 ## 🔧 Scripts